leanprover-community/NNG4/README.md

 ### Creating a new game

-In order to create a new game, click "use this template"  aboove to create your own game.
+In order to create a new game, click "use this template"  above to create your own game.
 That way there is a github action that can build a docker image from your `main` branch which can be used to add the game to the server at [adam.math.hhu.de](https://adam.math.hhu.de).

 ## Development